streetvirus/cadaver/README.md

 ##### Open Graph Images

 All open graph tags are contained in the snippet ``open-graph-tags.liquid``.
 OG images are generated from the store logo, product page images or blog images.
 To add default share images, generate them following the [best practice guidelines](https://developers.facebook.com/docs/sharing/best-practices#images) and hard code them in the snippet.

+##### Sections

+This theme comes with 3 sections - header, footer and featured collection to be used on the home page.

+### TODO

+- Clean up and fix collection grid and product grid item.